 Private foundations and DAFs: Short-lived synergy?

 When families and their advisors contemplate establishing a charitable vehicle, they often compare and contrast the advantages of private foundations and donor-advised funds (DAFs).
-However, for many donors, the best choice isn’t either a private foundation or a DAF — it’s both.
+However, for many donors, the best choice isn’t either private foundations or a DAFs — it’s both.
 When used in combination, the advantages of a private foundation and a DAF can be synergistic, providing donors with a full spectrum of options for their philanthropic and wealth-management goals.

 These options will change, however, if the recently announced Accelerating Charitable Efforts (ACE) Act becomes law.
 But for the time being, here are some of the benefits of using these two vehicles in tandem.

 While a private foundation offers more control over grants and almost limitless flexibility for out-of-the-box giving, a donor-advised fund enables convenient, anonymous grantmaking.
 When donors have both vehicles, they have a complete toolkit for achieving their philanthropic goals.

 Major gifts.
 Making a major gift to a favored charitable project or institution represents a significant commitment.
 To ensure that funds are used according to their wishes, which can include naming rights, donors may want to draw up a grant agreement — a legally binding document — to reflect those details.
 Because private foundations are independent legal entities, they can enter into such agreements, setting forth the purpose, terms, and conditions of their grant, with subsequent payments often tied to progress milestones.
 This option usually is not available for donor-advised funds because account holders are not agents of the sponsoring organization and cannot enter a legal contract on its behalf.